 Northville in Fulton County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 13.301′ N, 74° 10.131′ W. Marker is in Northville, New York, in Fulton County.
-Marker can be reached from South Main Street.
-Touch for map.
+43° 13.563′ N, 74° 10.504′ W. Marker is in Northville, New York, in Fulton County.
+Marker is on North Second Street, on the right when traveling south.
+Marker is within the chainlink fence Touch for map.
 Marker is in this post office area: Northville NY 12134, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Early Settler (about 500 feet away, measured in a direct line); 5 & 10 Cent Store (approx. 0.3 miles away); Chimney Swifts of Northville, New York (approx. 0.4 miles away); Northville Depot (approx. 0.8 miles away); Parkville (approx. one mile away); Adirondack Inn (approx. one mile away); King Cemetery (approx. 1.4 miles away); a different marker also named Early Settler (approx. 2.8 miles away).
+At least 8 other markers are within walking distance of this marker.
+Lee Anibal's Law Office (about 700 feet away, measured in a direct line); Northville War Memorial (about 700 feet away); William F. Barker House (approx. 0.2 miles away); 5 & 10 Cent Store (approx. 0.2 miles away); The Fry Block (approx. 0.2 miles away); James A. Cole Block (approx. 0.2 miles away); History of Ray Hubbell (approx. 0.4 miles away); Northville Depot (approx. half a mile away).
 Touch for a list and map of all markers in Northville.

 Credits.
-This page was last revised on July 26, 2019.
-This page originally submitted on July 25, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 44 times since then.
-Photos: 1, 2, 3. submitted on July 25, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on August 31, 2012, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 541 times since then and 33 times this year.
+Photos: 1, 2, 3. submitted on August 31, 2012, by Howard C. Ohlhous of Duanesburg, New York.
+4. submitted on July 16, 2013, by Howard C. Ohlhous of Duanesburg, New York.
+5, 6, 7. submitted on August 31, 2012, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.